MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ## External file reference in Attachment structured

+There are two prebuilt functions used to externally reference files

-1. fromFile(fileAbsoluteOrRelativePath) prebuilt function that can load a file specified.
-Content returned by this function will support evaluation of content.
-Template references and properties/ expressions are evaluated.
+1. fromFile(fileAbsoluteOrRelativePath) loads a specified file.
+Content returned by this function will support evaluation of content.Template references and properties/ expressions are evaluated.
-2. ActivityAttachment(content, contentType) prebuilt function that can set the ‘contentType’ if it is not already specified in content).
-ContentType can be one of the types here.
+2. ActivityAttachment(content, contentType) sets the `contentType` if it is not already specified in the content. <!--ContentType can be one of the types here.-->

-With these two prebuilt functions, you can pull in any externally defined (including all card types) and use the following structured LG to compose an activity –
+With these two prebuilt functions, you can pull in any externally defined content, including all card types.
+Use the following structured LG to compose an activity:

 ```
 # AdaptiveCard
 [Activity